cloudevents/spec/community/SDK-GOVERNANCE.md

 The criteria for a contributor to become a maintainer for a given SDK repository
 are:

-1. At least 20 reviews on eligible PRs
-1. At least 20 submitted eligible PRs as author

-When we refer to the term _eligible pull requests_, we explicit mean pull requests with substantial contributions to the project.
-Because a _"substantial contribution"_ may vary between the different technologies used, each project defines in the `CONTRIBUTING.md` (available at the root of the Github Repository) what _eligible PR_ means for it.
+1. Significant number, and regular, reviewer on non-trivial PRs, _AND_
+1. Significant number, and regular, author of non-trivial PRs

+Note that the definition of _"significant"_ is purposely left as undefined since it is very subjective and depends on the technological choices of the sdk projects.
+The purpose of these requirements are to demonstrate the person's expertise and regular commitment to the project - not simply to achieve a certain level of activity.

+Each sdk project MAY define in the `CONTRIBUTING.md` (available at the root of the Github Repository) stricter requirements, in order to meet the community demands, e.g. _we require that the contributor submitted at least 20 PRs_.

-If a contributor does not meet these criteria, he should not be considered for approval as a maintainer of the project, **unless** the situation defined in [handover the project](#handover-to-a-new-maintainergroup-of-maintainers) applies.
+If a contributor does not meet these criteria, they should not be considered for approval as a maintainer of the project, **unless** the situation defined in [handover the project](#handover-to-a-new-maintainergroup-of-maintainers) applies.

-Once a contributor has met the above criteria, he, or an existing maintainer, can ask to proceed with a vote using the
+Once a contributor has met the above criteria, they, or an existing maintainer, can ask to proceed with a vote using the
 [Asynchronous voting process](#asynchronous-voting-process).